jmnarloch/angular-vendor-media-type/README.md

 ## How it works

-The extension intercept any outgoing $http request and *transforms* the `Accept` and `Content-Type` headers MIME types.
+The extension intercepts any outgoing $http request and *transforms* the `Accept` and `Content-Type` headers MIME types.
-If your application make fallowing request:
+If your application makes fallowing request:

 ```
 GET /devices